PierreSenellart/provsql/doc/source/user/studio.rst

 .. figure:: /_static/studio/kc-compiled-ddnnf.png
    :alt: The Studio circuit canvas showing a provenance circuit
-         compiled to a Decision-DNNF by d4, with AND / OR / NOT and input gates, and the evaluation strip set to "Compiled d-D circuit / d4".
+         compiled to a Decision-DNNF by d4, with AND / OR / NOT and input gates, and the evaluation strip set to “Compiled d-D circuit / d4”.

    Knowledge compilation in Circuit mode: the provenance circuit of a self-join, compiled to a d-DNNF by ``d4`` (here 13 gates / 18 edges